MoserMichael/follow-kube-logs/README.md

 1. Will create directory ```logdir``` under the current directory
 2. It will create a subdirectory in ```logdir``` for each pod running in the deployment ```my-deployment``` in namepace ```my-namespace``` - this directory has the name of the running pod and contains all the log files per followed container.
-3. Spawns a process that follows the logs of each of the containers for each pod of the deployment; this process gathers the logs for that container into a file in the log directory of the pod, while the script is running.
+3. Get the label set that identifies the pods that are running in this deployment; spawns a process that follows the logs of each of the containers for each pod of the deployment; this process gathers the logs for that container into a file in the log directory of the pod, while the script is running.
 4. The script then waits and asks for the user to press enter, whereas it will kill the spawned processes and stop the logging.
 5. While the logging is proceeding: once a second the program scans the deployment for new pods and stopped pods.
 For new pods we also create a subdirectory with the name of the pod in ```logdir```.
 A log file for each container will be created that follows the logs of the container.
 6. Events like starting/stopping of a pod are displayed on standard output.